mttschltz/kittythinks/content/the-automatic-customer-by-john-warrillow-part-iii.md

 * open to new offers ("switch mode")
 * likely to defect

 The biggest reason why people unsubscribe is lack of use.
 90-day markers are useful tools to check if you changes has changed their behaviour.
-How-To: Provide a quick win to up motivation to learn more
+How-To: Provide a quick win to up motivation to learn more.

-> Charging upfront also lowers churn (unless one provides refunds).
->
 > _"\[...] the more your customers pay up front, the more motivated they are to make the behavioral change needed to "get their money's worth"."_

->
->
+Charging upfront also lowers churn (unless one provides refunds).

+Another interesting churn-lowering idea is to provide "happiness bombs".
+Little unexpected treats for a/some customers.
+E.g. Barkbox providing extra treats for dog who lost playmate.

+More conservative approaches: target larger businesses for more stability or go "evergreen", meaning instead of opting in, a customer has to opt out.
+The evergreen method **does not work** for expensive subscriptions to large companies.

+Finally, websites Warrillow recommends (and his own):